muratk5n/thirdwave/en/README.md

 ---

 Have to pick dried vegs carefully; beet root, dried mangold..
-Carrots are good for eyesight, but its high potassium is too relaxing, beets are perfect.
+Carrots are good for eyesight, but its high potassium will create tiredness, beets are perfect.
 Spinach is fine, but too high on iron.. mangold is bland, just as rich in vita.

 ---